ssuvorin/bullrun_crypto_analyzer/README.md

 ## 📖 About

-Bull Run Crypto Analyzer is a sophisticated web application that helps players make informed decisions in the Bull Run game on Infinex.
+BullRun Crypto Analyzer is a sophisticated web application that helps players make informed decisions in the Bull Run game on Infinex.
 Using AI-powered market analysis, real-time data, and interactive charts, it provides strategic recommendations for cryptocurrency card selection.

 ### ✨ Key Features